finix-payments/finix-flex-docs-generator/sections/identities/create_merchant_identity/definition.md

-## Create an Identity for a Sender
+## Create an Identity for a Merchant